-Perennial ryegrass (is a grass that has many uses but probably does not get the credit it should.
+Perennial ryegrass (Lolium perenne) is a grass that has many uses but probably does not get the credit it should.
 Kentucky bluegrass is known as the ideal lawn grass, fescues are known for shade and low maintenance, and perennial ryegrass is typically known for speedy germination and not much more.
 Not that speedy germination is not a good trait to be known for, but perennial ryegrass is much more than a nurse grass.

-That being said, it is very quick to germinate and is capable of going from scattered seed to mow-able lawn in about 21 days.
+It is very quick to germinate and is capable of going from scattered seed to mow-able lawn in about 21 days.
 Perennial ryegrass is considered a nurse grass because it is often included in grass seed blends mainly for its ability to germinate quickly and provide shade and protection to the other grass species like Kentucky bluegrass which can take up to three weeks to get started.

+The main issue perennial ryegrass has against it is its growth habit.
 It forms clumps and cannot spread through stolons or rhizomes like other grass species.
 As a result, it can sometimes appear patchy and bare spots need to be regularly re-seeded as they will not fill in on their own.
 Perennial ryegrass can also struggle to thrive in shady areas preferring open, sunny locations.

 Perennial ryegrass is also popular in southern climates as a winter grass.
-In areas where warm season species go dormant in the winter, perennial ryegrass is often over-seeded to provide color for the winter season.
-When the heat of the summer returns, so does the warm season turf.
+In areas where warm-season species go dormant in the winter, perennial ryegrass is often over-seeded to provide color for the winter season.
+When the heat of the summer returns, so does the warm-season turf.